 Friday, April 28, 2017

 -Atheists commonly portray Christians as establishing their beliefs on an empty shell of faith.
-In other words, opponents of Christianity argue that the entire religion is based on belief without any substantiated evidence.
-It is claimed that Christians uphold their beliefs on completely biased and irrational grounds, which means that they are allegedly based on personal feelings and so-called revelations.
-Many atheists maintain that we must possess "factual evidence" in order to believe in something with any degree of certainty.
-In summary, they reject the validity of anything that cannot be proven or tested in a laboratory.
-The people who subscribe to this view, known as scientism, automatically deem things that are beyond the scope of a laboratory to be false.
-A great deal of atheists and naturalists are quick to rule out the possibility of truth in anything miraculous because they subscribe to naturalism, which is the philosophy that nothing exists beyond the material world.
+It is claimed that they uphold their beliefs on irrational grounds or personal feelings.
+Religion is viewed as a coping mechanism by atheists.
+Many of them reject the validity of anything that cannot be tested or proven in a laboratory.
+People who subscribe to this view, known as scientism, automatically deem the supernatural realm to be nonexistent because it transcends the scope of the natural world.
+A great deal of atheists are quick to rule out the possibility of truth in anything miraculous because they subscribe to naturalism, which is the philosophy that nothing exists beyond the material world.

--On the contrary, it is quite unreasonable to dismiss any given idea (the concept of religion) as being false when there is no "scientific evidence" for establishing such a denial.
-The people who subscribe to scientism (including famous proponents such as Richard Dawkins) are being utterly inconsistent with their own ideological framework (that everything must be proven or disproved in a laboratory) because they are not making a verdict in accordance to the known facts.
-What atheists term as "no evidence" (for the existence of God) cannot simply be regarded as "evidence against" the existence of God.
-Silence is not a substitute for evidence or reason.
-It is not reasonable to suggest that faith is inherently superstitious, since there are many things that we know to be real but cannot offer tangible evidence for (consider, for example, our own existence).
+-It is unreasonable to dismiss any given idea (i.e. the miraculous) as being false when there is no scientific basis for establishing such a denial.
+Thus, people who subscribe to scientism (including famous proponents such as Richard Dawkins) are being utterly inconsistent with their own ideological framework because they are not making a verdict in accordance with known facts.

--Additionally, it is impossible to examine the truth of everything that we have seen or heard each day.
-Our lives are simply too short to test the validity of everything that we may have learned, whether we obtained knowledge from experience, education, or from some other source.
-Neither are we able to possess infallible certainty because our minds are limited by design.
-We are all liable to error.
+-It is impossible to examine the truth of everything that we have seen or heard every day.
+Our lives are simply too short to test the validity of everything that we may have learned, whether we obtained knowledge from experience or education.
 To doubt the truth behind everything would inevitably result in infinite regression.
-This would undermine the concept of certainty, as well as it would trust.
+Such an outcome would undermine the concept of certainty, as well as trust.
 It would corrode the objectivity of education and court rulings.
-Humans inevitably have faith, which includes atheists because they claim to have reasons for rejecting the God of the Bible.
-Faith is necessary for relationships.
-We can know things beyond a shadow of a doubt.
-Hence, it is wrong for atheists to charge that any degree of faith is irrational.
-They inevitably have a degree of faith because the existence of God cannot be disproven.
+Human beings must possess a degree of faith in something.
+Faith is necessary for the establishment of relationships.
 Do atheists have faith in their own existence?
-The real problem is that skeptics are refusing to accept the evidence that Christians present in favor of the biblical worldview, as well as arguments in favor of God's existence.

 -Let us consider for a moment some of the essential features of human life.
 We have free will.
 We have conscience.
 We have rationality.
 We have intellect.
 We acknowledge the existence of moral truths.
 We know that human life has intrinsic value.
 We yearn for an ultimate purpose in life.
 Mathematics consists of several infallible formulas, proofs, and theorems.
 Universals, propositions, and possible worlds are examples of abstract realities.
 There are principles of beauty and artistic innovation, which are known as aesthetics.
 The universe came into being for a reason.
 Physical constants have a fine-tuning.
-Scientific laws themselves are based on major (empirically unverifiable) assumptions.
+Scientific laws themselves are based on foundational (empirically unverifiable) assumptions.
 If scientism is true, then all of the aforementioned ideas must be rejected as false because they cannot be verified by the scientific method.
-In fact, science would be self-refuting.
-From this perspective, none of the previously mentioned notions would be true, let alone applicable to our lives.
+In fact, science itself would be self-refuting.
+None of the previously mentioned notions would be true, let alone applicable to our lives.
 Truths do exist beyond the scope of the scientific laboratory.
 It does not contain all the answers to the questions of life.
-What we are arguing against is a "science only" worldview, not science itself.
+What Christians argue against is a "science only" worldview, not science itself.